Hoboneer/surfraw-elvis/README.md

 Note: The input files for these elvi are executable, so they may be binary or be executable scripts with a shebang.

+Rules for building any files used to generate them are placed in submakefiles under `mk/`, with the name format `ELVIS.mk`.
+This excludes the elvi generated by common input files (e.g. `github`, `gh*`).

 ### Extra generated elvi (`.gen-in` extension)

 This is a family of elvi whose input files are simple plaintext files similar